tekknolagi/tekknolagi.github.com/_posts/2025-06-23-travel-notes-pldi-seoul.md

 buildings and constant traffic and see the small homes where people actually live.
 Bring a cold beverage (corn silk tea is nice).
 It's hilly.

-On the city wall walk by Naksan there is a cute cafe called *cogito, ergo sum*.
+On the city wall walk by Naksan there is a cute cafe called *cafe cogito*.
 I had ice cream there and looked out over the city.
 It's a lovely place to sit and cool off.
 The neighbors have a cat that goes adventuring around.